 - Defrost the phyllo dough in the fridge, not on the kitchen counter.
 This prevents condensation from forming and making the outer layers of phyllo gummy.
 The dough can take a few hours to thaw sufficiently to work with.

-- Place quality bacon in a cold frying pan, place burner on low heat.
+- Place quality bacon in the frying pan, place burner on low heat.
 Pour off the grease midway, continue cooking till bacon is crisp or to your taste.
 Remove from heat, and place on paper towels to remove excess oils.
 Allow bacon to cool before chopping.
 You can also place in the microwave to save time if you want.

 - Preheat oven to 350 degrees Fahrenheit.

 - Once phyllo dough has completely defrosted place a single layer of wax paper on the counter, large enough for the phyllo dough to comfortably rest on wax paper (9 in x 14 in)

 - Brush each layer of phyllo dough with a thin layer of melted butter on at a time, continuously stacking next layer on top of last till all layers have been coated for a total of 8 layers of dough.
 Reserve remaining dough for another recipe or double the batch if desired.

 - Utilizing a sharp knife cut the phyllo dough stack (8 layers high) into 6 even squares, place each stack of dough in a large 6 slot muffin pan that has been sprayed with cooking spray or brushed with a light coat of butter to prevent sticking.
 Fold edges in towards the center and carefully smooth to make phyllo cup.

 - Divide 2 cups of chopped spinach among the 6 phyllo cups and lightly press a layer of spinach down.